-Motor carriers and companies who employ drivers with a Commercial Drivers License (CDL) must comply with basic FMCSA MVR requirements.
-The guidelines were created with hopes of improving public safety.
+Motor carriers and companies who employ drivers with a Commercial Drivers License (CDL) must comply with basic FMCSA MVR requirements, like the annual MVR and Clearinghouse.
+These guidelines were created with hopes of improving public safety.
 However, they do very little to protect your companies’ bottom line and litigation risk.

 Here are 3 tips to boost your DOT compliance and minimize your chance of employing risky drivers.